-The specialization in Language and Social Interaction (LSI) prepares students for such professional careers as language educators and language consultants in different institutional settings, as well as for advanced academic study in SLS, applied linguistics, and related social sciences.
-The specialization takes the view that social life is fundamentally an interactional and discursive accomplishment.
+The Language and Social Interaction (LSI) track prepares students for such professional careers as language educators and language consultants in different institutional settings, as well as for advanced academic study in SLS, applied linguistics, and related social sciences.
+This track takes the view that social life is fundamentally an interactional and discursive accomplishment.
 It examines how situated interaction interrelates with language use and how (language) learning, language variation and change emerge through interaction.
 A prominent line of inquiry is the interactional organization of educational settings and other institutions and its connections with macrostructural levels of social organization.

 - language use in multilingual societies;